The biological control of Eucalyptus tortoise beetle

 Evaluating Eadya within containment

-We need to ensure that Eadya will not impact on larvae of any native or beneficial beetles before recommending its release as a biological control agent to New Zealand.
+We need to ensure that Eadya daenerys will not affect the larvae of any native or beneficial beetles before recommending its release as a biological control agent to New Zealand.
 This is called host testing.

 Importing Eadya into containment has allowed our entomologists to assess its host specificity against a range of beetles to determine whether any other beetles could be at risk.

 Scion experts also observed the behaviour of Eadya closely during host specificity testing.
 They saw that Eadya sometimes did attack other non-target beetle larvae.
-This can happen within the artificial confinement of a small petri dish, and does not mean the parasitoid will do this in the wild.
-Eadya were not interested in searching other plants leaves, only gum tree leaves, as they would do in Tasmania.
+This can happen within the artificial testing environment, and does not mean the parasitoid will do this in the wild.
+Eadya were not interested in searching plants leaves other than gum leaves, as they would do in Tasmania.

 Frequently asked Questions